Removing State from Network Functions

 IP Core with Overlay Transport Virtualization ( OTV ).

-OTV provides a dynamic encapsulation with multipoint connectivity of up to 10 sites ( NX-OS 5.2 supports 6 sites, and NX-OS 6.2 supports 10 sites ).
-OTV, also known as Over-The-Top virtualization, is a specific DCI technology enabling Layer 2 extension across data center sites by employing a MAC in IP encapsulation with built-in loop prevention and failure boundary preservation.
+OTV provides dynamic encapsulation with multipoint connectivity of up to 10 sites ( NX-OS 5.2 supports 6 sites, and NX-OS 6.2 supports 10 sites ).
+OTV, also known as Over-The-Top virtualization, is a specific DCI technology that enables Layer 2 extension across data center sites by employing a MAC in IP encapsulation with built-in loop prevention and failure boundary preservation.

 There is no data plane learning.
 Instead, the overlay control plane ( Layer 2 IS-IS ) on the provider’s network facilitates all unicast and multicast learning between sites.
 OTV has been supported on the Nexus 7000 since the 5.0 NXOS Release and ASR 1000 since the 3.5 XE Release.
 OTV as a DCI has robust high availability, and most failures can be sub-sec convergence with only extreme and very unlikely failures such as device down resulting in <5 seconds.